-Full-time member of the ACU faculty for faculty positions on the committee
+Full-time member of the ACU faculty for faculty positions on the committee to provide continuity.

-Approximately one-third of the membership of the committee will rotate each year in order to provide continuity.
+Approximately one-third of the faculty membership of the committee will rotate each year in order

-- 1. Review admissions standards and practices. - 2.
-Recommend changes in admissions standards to the faculty.
-Because both the UUAC and Admissions Committee have responsibilities to review and recommend, the Admissions Committee and UUAC should inform one another of recommendations. - 3.
-Consider and determine exceptions to the admissions standards. - 4.
-Act upon appeals by students relative to matters pertaining to academic standing. - 5.
-Advise on any admissions questions brought before the committee by the director of Admissions or the Provost.
+- 1. Receive an annual report from the Dean of Admissions on the admissions process including current results of recruitment, admissions and on-boarding, and review the standards and practices presented in this report. - Consult on and recommend changes in admissions standards to the faculty and Dean of Admissions.
+Because both the UUAC and Enrollment Committee have responsibilities to review and recommend, the Enrollment Committee and UUAC should inform one another of recommendations. - 3.
+Consider and recommend standards for course placement. - 4.
+Act upon appeals by students relative to matters pertaining to admission to the university. - 5.
+Advise on any enrollment questions brought before the committee by the Dean of Admissions, Vice President of Enrollment Management or the Provost.